StephenJD/ANL/content/user-login.md

 {{< comment `
 Login Sequence:
-User tries to access a restricted page.
+User tries to access a restricted page:
-If it does:
+/gatedPage.js does:
   1. If there is a userLoginToken and the role matches the page-role then the page is served.
   2. If there is a userLoginToken and the role does NOT match the page-role then "No-Access" message shown.
   3. If there is NO userLoginToken they are redirected to /user-login